First-Principles Analysis of Chirality-Induced Spin Selectivity at Molecule-Metal Interfaces in Photoemission

 We next consider ($M$)-[7]H and ($P$)-[7]H adsorbed on Au (111).
 Molecular adsorption lowers the work function to 4.22 eV.
 Consequently, for incident light with $h\nu=$ 5.83 eV, the maximum kinetic energy of the emitted electrons is $E_{\rm kin}=$ 1.61 eV.
-Figures \ref{fig:Au}(a) and (c) show the $\zeta_z^\pm$ results for the ($M$)-[7]H/Au and ($P$)-[7]H/Au interfaces, respectively, at the $\Gamma$ point, while Figures \ref{fig:Au}(d) and (f) present the corresponding results at $\mathbf{k}_\parallel=$ (0, 0.03333). $\zeta_x^\pm$ and $\zeta_y^\pm$ results at $\Gamma$ are presented in Figure S4 of the Supporting Information.
+Figures \ref{fig:Au}(a) and (c) show the $\zeta_z^\pm$ results for the ($M$)-[7]H/Au and ($P$)-[7]H/Au interfaces, respectively, at the $\Gamma$ point.
+Similarly, Figures \ref{fig:Au}(d) and (f) show the $\zeta_z^{\rm LP}$ results for the two interfaces.
+Additionally, $\zeta_x^\pm$ and $\zeta_y^\pm$ results at $\Gamma$ are presented in Figure S4. $\zeta_x^\pm$, $\zeta_y^\pm$, and $\zeta_z^\pm$ results at another $\mathbf{k}_\parallel$ point away from $\Gamma$ are presented in Figure S5.
 Compared to the clean Au (111) surface, the adsorption of the chiral molecules substantially modifies the energy-resolved spin polarization.
 In the presence of molecular adsorbates, Kramers degeneracy remains at $\Gamma$ while spin splitting appears away from $\Gamma$.

 To determine whether these changes are genuinely enantiomer specific, we analyze the symmetry relation between the two helicene/Au interfaces.
 After a careful symmetry analysis of the data for all $\mathbf{k}_\parallel$ points considered in the Brillouin zone, we find that the following relations hold: